batden/extinguish/README.md

 This creates a new hidden folder named .extinguish in your home directory.

-Copy the extinguish.sh file from the new .extinguish folder to your download folder.

-Navigate to the download folder and make the script executable:
+Copy the extinguish.sh file from the new .extinguish folder to somewhere else and make the script executable:

 ```bash
 chmod +x extinguish.sh